Visiting Rome in June – All You Need to Know (2023 Edition)

 There will be many people also in and around Piazza Navona but being so big, you will probably feel less overwhelmed.
 Here, you will likely find the majority of tourists concentrated around Bernini’s masterpiece of the Four Rivers Fountain in the center of the square.

-• June 11th – Corpus Domini.
+- June 2nd – Corpus Domini.
 This is a religious occurrence and it’s usually when children receive the Holy Communion Catholic sacrament.
-It’s always on a Sunday.
+It’s always on a Sunday but dates can change.

-• June 29th – Saints Peter and Paul.
-June 29th in Rome is a holiday because
+- June 29th – Saints Peter and Paul.
+June 29th in Rome is a holiday because Peter and Paul are the saint patrons of the city.
+It’s not a national holiday and in other cities and regions, everything will be open.

 What to do in June in Rome